 Everyone has a hummus recipe; mine’s at least a little different.
 It starts with whole sesame seeds and homemade chickpeas.
 The chickpeas (aka garbanzo beans) are cooked with bay leaves after an overnight soak, making them very digestible.
-I blend the sesame seeds with lemon juice, garlic, onion, and a cup of the bean cooking water to start the hummus with a homemade tahini with a little extra flavor.
+I blend the sesame seeds with lemon juice, garlic, scallion or yellow onion, and a cup of the bean cooking water.
 Between using homemade beans and starting with whole sesame seeds instead of store-bought tahini, this is the most economical and fresh recipe for hummus you’re going to find.

 I hope you enjoy this recipe.
 If you try it, please let me know how you like it in the comments.

 - 1½ cups sesame seeds (whole brown or hulled white)

 - 1 cup cooking water from homemade chickpeas

 - ¼ cup extra virgin olive oil